Staff and Board

 Susan was trained as a professional medical illustrator and was on the staff of the University of South Carolina School of Medicine prior to entering private practice.

-Leon Rice Leon Rice was born in Winston-Salem, NC, and practiced law in Atlanta, Georgia, for 30 years, dealing mainly in real estate law and transactions.
+Leon Rice was born in Winston-Salem, NC, and practiced law in Atlanta, Georgia, for 30 years, dealing mainly in real estate law and transactions.
 He retired to Murrells Inlet, SC, where his family has owned a creek house for the last 90 years.
 He was a board member of Murrells Inlet 2007 (now Murrells Inlet 2020).
 He is president of Preserve Murrells inlet, Inc., a non-profit corporation, with the mission of the preservation and conservation of Murrells Inlet and its natural resources.
 He served on SCELP Board from 2011 to 2016 and rejoined the team in 2018.
-Leon is married to Jan, and they have 3 children and 3 grandchildren who live in Charleston.
+Leon is married to Jan, and they have three children and three grandchildren who live in Charleston.

-Leon enjoys all outdoor activity, including fishing, hunting, golf, biking and boats of all types.
+Leon enjoys all outdoor activities, including fishing, hunting, golf, biking and boats of all types.
 He is a graduate of Duke University and Emory University Law School, and is a former arbitrator American Arbitration Administration.
 Leon says he is passionate about the goals of SCELP, and the conservation of our wonderful natural resources.

 December 4, 1949 - August 7, 2010